tomjfrog/spring-petclinic-cloud/README.md

 kubectl apply -f k8s/init-namespace/
 ```

+> Note: This next step should be deleted....

 Create a Kubernetes secret to store the URL and API Token of
  (replace values with your own real ones):